buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPortsAndWaterwaysDomain/Types/IfcMarinePartTypeEnum.md

 A vertical spatial part that represents the elevation of the low waterline, multiple low waterlines can be used to represent the different low tide types.

 ### CORE
-A lateral spatial part that sub divides the core structure of a facility such as a breakwater or embankment
+A lateral spatial part that sub divides the core structure of a facility such as a breakwater or embankment.

 ### WATERFIELD
 A region or lateral facility part that covers the water field of a waterside facility such as a quay.